 - The figures we measure for Google's organic traffic share speak for themselves.
 Google continues to drive the majority of all actual website visits.

 - To be honest, we were somewhat surprised by how little has changed over the past 12 months.
-The search engine's organic traffic share has consistently remained above 91%, with the median remaining above 95% in all quarters except Q3 of 2025.
+The search engine's organic traffic share has consistently remained above 91%, with the median remaining above 95% in all quarters except Q3 and Q4 of 2025.

 - Google's dominance becomes even more evident when we overlay three key traffic share curves.
-Google remains above 91%, Bing hovers around 3.5%, and AI 'peaks' at 1%.
+Google remains above 91%, Bing hovers around 3.9%, and AI 'peaks' at 1.40%.
 This confirms that thus far, the search market has not been redistributed whatsoever.

 What we make of this: Google's organic traffic development allows for only one interpretation within our dataset.
 Google remains the dominant channel for generating organic website clicks in significant numbers.